kierisi/jessemaegan/content/about/_index.md

 cascade:
   headless: true
 description: |
-  A website template for Hugo developed by RStudio & Formspree and available for free.
+  A collection of data science and machine learning resources, learnings, and reflections.
 show_header: true
 sidebar_left: true
 title: About